How To Clean Makeup Brushes: A Beautiful Step-by-Step Guide

 Ecotools Makeup Brush Shampoo

 Ecotools makeup brush shampoo is a gentle alternative to regular soap, designed specifically to clean makeup while not damaging fragile bristles.
-The company recommends to use weekly with a gentle massage or a brush cleaning mat.
+The company recommends weekly use with a gentle massage or a brush cleaning mat.

 Once you’ve gone to all the work of cleaning your brushes, you don’t want to put them down on a dirty surface to dry.
-This N/P silicone drying rack for brushes allows you to store them upright for faster and more hygienic drying.
+This N/P Bird & Fish silicone drying rack for brushes allows you to store them upright for faster and more hygienic drying.